|Subscribe to the Moving to Portland Newsletter|

 Portland Monthly Magazine Neighborhood Guide

 The Portland Monthly magazine features neighborhoods in their April issue every year.
-It has a ton of information about Portland neighborhoods as well as suburban communities.
+It has a ton of information about neighborhoods to include their pick of the best neighborhoods for the year.

 Beaverton Civic Plan